KayPolo/WebAdvanced_Fall2019/Class11/Readme.md

 ## Execute the app
 To start the developer server use yarn start

+you can also use
+npm start

 (If you use instead npm start is going to work as well.
 They are equivalent) (This command is used for development, but notice that the development build the app is not optimized.
 To create a production build to deploy your app, use yarn build)

+Your app is going to run in localhost:3000

 -------------------------------------------------------------